facuRodLop/facuRodLop/README.md

 </p>

 <p align="center" style="color:#d8dbde">
-If you like it, do fork and star ⭐
+If you like it, click on the star ⭐
 </p>

 <!--